Top

 Grandparent Visitation Rights

 In Pennsylvania, a grandparent can request visitation rights (also called partial custody) if the child’s family unit is broken.
-A grandparent can file an action for partial custody when:

 • The child’s parent(s) is/are dead